Contact us at info@NoRushLine.com. A big thanks to all our recent fundraisers!

 13. Why has there been no adjustment in ridership projections, despite massive and likely lasting changes in remote work situation due to COVID-19?

-14. Why is this project going to magically attract ridership when an existing bus line one block from parts of the route on English street attracts several riders per bus?
+14. How is this project going to magically attract ridership when an existing bus line on English Street, a block or two from the proposed Rush Line, only attracts several riders per bus?

 15. Why is there not more honest discussion of other failed mass transit projects in the Twin Cities area, such as the Northstar Line?
 Even before the pandemic, the project was not meeting ridership expectations.
 This is when 6-7% of workers were telecommuting, now that number is more like 40-50%.
 Although this percentage may change, keep in mind that ridership plunged 96% in 2020.
 There were sometimes 5 riders on the route.
 This article can be found at www.mprnews.org under the title “Ridership Plunges on the Northstar Line.”